What is the best .308 caliber pistol available on today’s crowded market?

 Rule of thumb: if no one at the local gun shop or range has ever heard of the company or has good things to say about them, you may not want to buy a gun with their name on it.

-2. Mature design
+2. A proven, mature design

 Be sure, when considering a .308 pistol, to look at models that rely on proven engineering.
 Most such guns of any quality on the market today fall into four categories when talking about semi-autos: